conda-forge/cfep/cfep-22.md

 Proposed in [this
 issue](https://github.com/conda-forge/conda-forge.github.io/issues/157), this
+alternative produces a new output for the shared library with the name `{{
-alternative renames outputs to `{{ name|lower ~ so_name_major }}`.
-This method
+name|lower ~ so_name_major }}`.
+This method is currently utilized for
+[libgfortran](https://github.com/conda-forge/ctng-compilers-feedstock/blob/main/recipe/meta.yaml#L542)
-is currently utilized for [libgfortran](https://github.com/conda-forge/ctng-compilers-feedstock/blob/main/recipe/meta.yaml#L542) and is common in official linux distributions.
-It also enables installing multiple ABI versions of a library simultaneously (remember to refactor to prevent clobbering).
-The downside of this alternative is that it requires multiple recipe outputs which is more difficult to implement.
+and is common in official linux distributions.
+It enables installing multiple ABI versions of a library simultaneously, but this requires separating the headers/docs from the shared libraries to prevent clobbering when multiple ABIs are installed in the same environment.
+This kind of output separation is more difficult to implement.

 ```yaml
 {% set name = "libavif" %}